United Arab Emirates Labour Law

 • Emiratization Programs: Specially designed programs encourage entities in both the public and private sectors to hire Emirati citizens, particularly in vital sectors such as finance, education, and government services.

-• Reserved Positions: Some positions across various industries and governmental entities are exclusively reserved for Emirati citizens to ensure their representation in key sectors.
+• Reserved Positions: Some positions across various industries and governmental entities are exclusively reserved for Emirati citizens to ensure representing the country in the key sectors.

 • Skill Development: Emiratis receive intensive training and development opportunities to enhance their skills, preparing them for diverse career paths and leadership roles.